clips

 Story map

-For nearly 15 years, I’ve traveled across Texas, met interesting people, and shared their stories with readers of the San Antonio Express-News.
+For 25 years, I’ve traveled across Texas, met interesting people, and shared their stories with readers of the San Antonio Express-News and the Houston Chronicle.
+Click on a point on this interactive map to read more, and feel free to contact me to offer story ideas and feedback.

 View Texas Stories in a larger map